blaumeise20/date-timeout-interval/README.md

 ### `new Interval(callback: () => void, timeMS: number, autoStart)`
 `callback` - Function to execute in specific intervals. `Interval` instance will be applied as `this`.<br />
 `timeMS` - Interval time in milliseconds.
-`autoStart: bool` - If the timer should automatically start.
+`autoStart: boolean` - If the timer should automatically start.
 This will call `start` internally.

 * `start(): this`